samson84/the-game-of-life/README.md

 - [x] Init project, 20 mins
 - [x] Create a game lib, basic structure 30 mins
 - [x] Game Lib: Add the create game and toggle game functionality + tests, 90 mins
+- [x] Add a basic checkbox renderer, display the universe, it is possible to toggle the cells.
+60 mins
+- [x] showing the generations and the population